1. WHAT IS THE GUIDE ABOUT?

 Second recommendation would be NOT TO BUY BOOSTER DISPLAYS!
 Unless you are actually building a collection there is almost no sense in buying a bunch of booster displays.
 If you are looking for particular characters, either because you want to build a specific deck or just because you love those characters, in most instances you'll be better off just buying those characters as singles, whether from friends or stores.

-Most Standard format decks can be purchased in full as singles for as little as 50$, while most will be around 150$, but compare that to the purchase of 2 Booster Displays where you'll end up with tons of cards and dice you don't need, then I know where I would put my money!!
-Although there is always the possibility of trading cards, but if your local gaming scene is small, chances might be slim and then there's the postage to add into the equation.
+Many Standard format decks can be purchased in full as singles for as little as 50$, while most will be around 150$, but compare that to the purchase of 2 Booster Displays where you'll end up with tons of cards and dice you don't need, then I know where I would put my money!!
+Although there is always the possibility of trading cards, but if your local gaming scene is small, chances might be slim.

 Alright, now we are talking.